apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 Probably the most ergonomic way to do this without UDF is to turn that list of tuples into a DataFrame itself, perform a join, and select the columns from the original DataFrame.
-If we were working in pyspark we would probably broadcast join the DataFrame created from the tuple list since it is tiny.
+If we were working in PySpark we would probably broadcast join the DataFrame created from the tuple list since it is tiny.
 In practice, I have found that with some DataFrame libraries performing a filter rather than a join can be significantly faster.
 This is worth profiling for your specific use case.

-### Use Case 2: Aggregate or Window Function
+### Use Case 2: Aggregate Function

 I have a DataFrame with many values that I want to aggregate.
 I have already analyzed it and determined there is a noise level below which I do not want to include in my analysis.
 I want to